Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Background

+where $z_t$ is an unobserved latent variable that follows a standard normal distribution.
+Marginalizing out the latent variable $z_t$ recovers the marginal distribution of $\bm{y}_t$ as described in \eqref{Lee-Carter PPCA}.
+The proof is straightforward and relies on applying the conditioning and marginalization properties of the multivariate normal distributions, as laid out in \eqref{Normal-Normal hierarchy} and \eqref{Normal-Normal marginal} in Appendix A. Readers are directed to Appendix A for additional details on the properties of multivariate normal distributions, which will be frequently referenced in Section 3 and Appendix B.

+At first glance, the latent model structure in \eqref{Lee-Carter PPCA conditional} may seem redundant, as $z_t$ is neither an observed variable nor a model parameter.
+However, it turns out that the conditional structure serves a useful purpose: it lays the groundwork for an alternative approach to deriving the MLE using the EM algorithm.
+The EM algorithm becomes especially useful when directly solving the MLE is intractable, such as in the more complicated robust $t$-PPCA model developed in this paper, which will be discussed in Section 3.2.

+It is worth noting that the PPCA model only estimates $\bm{a}$ and $\bm{b}$ for the Lee-Carter model.
+Thus, $k_t$ still needs to be estimated separately using the death number matching \eqref{Lee-Carter k solution}.
+Then, the estimated $k_t$'s are fitted using a chosen time series forecasting method, for instance, \eqref{Random walk}.

+It is crucial to clarify the role of ``normality" when applying the PPCA method to the Lee-Carter model, as shown in \eqref{Lee-Carter PPCA}.
+Although it assumes that log mortality rates are normally distributed, the focus is not on whether the data strictly follow to a normal distribution.
+Our ultimate goal is not to fit a multivariate normal model to the data; rather, we aim to achieve the same PCA solution within a more flexible probabilistic framework that can accommodate further generalizations.
+In essence, we are not imposing distributional constraints on the mortality data.
+This concept is analogous to the case of linear regression, where the least squares estimates for the parameters do not rely on any specific data distribution.
+Yet, those estimates happen to coincide with the MLE when a normal distribution is assumed for the data.

-There are two motivations to consider the PPCA for the Lee-Carter parameter estimation.
-First, the PPCA provides exactly the same solution as the SVD method (the standard PCA), but the likelihood-based nature allows for a much more flexible probabilistic formulation.
-Second, it has the similar probabilistic structure as the state-space representation of the Lee-Carter model, as proposed by \cite{pedroza2002bayesian} and \cite{pedroza2006bayesian}:
+Formulating the Lee-Carter model as PPCA \eqref{Lee-Carter PPCA} is attractive, since it provides exactly the same solution as the SVD method (the standard PCA), but the likelihood-based nature allows for a more flexible probabilistic formulation for various modelling purposes such as improvement model robustness.
+The analytical expressions in \eqref{Lee-Carter PPCA solution} also serve as good initial values of the numerical optimization in other modified models, as we will point out in Section 3.3.

-Although having rather similar structures, it is worth noticing that the PPCA and the state-space model have fundamental differences.
-Firstly, the PPCA framework is only applied for estimating $\bm{a}$ and $\bm{b}$, but the state-space is an one-in-all model that frames the two stages of estimation and forecasting simultaneously.
-Secondly, in the state equation in the state-space model (left in (16)), the time indexes $k_t$ are assumed to be dependent as it is equivalent to the drifted random walk time series model (8).
-However, the latent variable distribution (13) in the PPCA assumes $k_t$ to be independent and identically distributed (i.i.d.), and it does not involve any parameters like $\theta$ and $\tau^2$ in (16).

-Understanding what role that the i.i.d. assumption in (13) plays is crucial.
-It is without any doubt that $k_t$ are not i.i.d. by their time series nature, however, we assume i.i.d. in (13) simply for recovering the first principal axis $\bm{b}$, rather than estimating and forecasting the time index $k_t$.